Roxas City: Cityhood

 Capiz became a chartered city on May 12, 1951, through House Bill 1528, sponsored by Ramón Acuña Arnaldo, the Representative of the First District Capiz.
 It was approved by President Elpidio Quirino, Roxas' successor, on April 11, 1951, as Republic Act 603.
 Consequently, the town was renamed Roxas City after the late Manuel Roxas, the last President of the Commonwealth and the first President of the Third Republic.

 The city's first appointed Mayor was Lorenzo Acuña Arnaldo, followed by Ramón Berjamin Blanco, José Dorado, and Juliano Alovera Alba.
 In 1959, Arnaldo became the city's first elected head.
 He was succeeded by Teodoro Roxas Arcenas, who himself was succeeded by Juliano Alovera Alba.
 Alba was also the Representative of the First District Capiz when President Ferdinand Marcos declared Martial Law nationwide on September 21, 1972.

-Antonio A. del Rosario, the incumbent Representative of the First District Capiz, was elected to three terms as Mayor, serving from 1998 to 2007.
+Antonio A. del Rosario, the former Representative of the First District of Capiz, was elected to three terms as Mayor, serving from 1998 to 2007.
 Vicente B. Bermejo, the former governor of the Province of Capiz, was elected Mayor and served from 2007 to 2010.

 Roxas City's current mayor is Ronnie T. Dadivas who was elected in 2019.